 There are no official definitions for generic terms as applied to geographic features.
-Such definitions as exist derive from the particular needs and applications of organizations using them.
-The Geographic Names Information System (GNIS) database utilizes 63 broad categories of feature types originally defined solely to facilitate retrieval of entries with similar characteristics from the database.
+Any existing definitions derive from the needs and applications of organizations using those geographic features.
+The Geographic Names Information System (GNIS) database utilizes 63 broad categories of feature types defined solely to facilitate retrieval of entries with similar characteristics from the database.

-The British Ordnance Survey once defined a mountain as having 1,000 feet of elevation and less was a hill, but the distinction was abandoned sometime in the 1920's.
-There was even a movie with this as its theme in the late 1990's - The Englishman That Went Up a Hill and Down a Mountain.
-The U.S. Board on Geographic Names once stated that the difference between a hill and a mountain in the U.S. was 1,000 feet of local relief, but even this was abandoned in the early 1970's.
+The U.S. Board on Geographic Names once stated that the difference between a hill and a mountain was 1,000 feet of local relief, but this was abandoned in the early 1970s.
 Broad agreement on such questions is essentially impossible, which is why there are no official feature classification standards.